 Anne co-edited: An Inspired Pursuit: 40 years of writing by women in northern Tasmania (Karuda Press) 2002, and has several essays included in An Inspired Pursuit: Volume 2, (Tatlers) 2012.
 Her work is also included in Breaking the boundaries: Australian activists tell their stories (Wakefield Press) 2016, and The Fabric of Launceston (Launceston Historical Society) 2016.

 Anne currently works as a freelance journalist, and is a regular contributor of science-based, animal-related articles for specialist monthly magazine The Veterinarian.
-She writes features for the new biannual Tasmania+.
+She is a contributor to the online publication about all things Tasmanian, Tasmanian Times

 Challenged several years ago to try her hand at writing poetry, Anne now has a growing portfolio of poems – some of which have even been published.
 She still writes letters.